treee111/wahooMapsCreator/docs/FAQ.md

 conda activate gdal-user
 pip install wahoomc
 ```

+### Is there a way to use wahooMapsCreator without installing Anaconda and the other software directly on OS level?
+The process of setting up the environment for creating your individual maps with wahooMapsCreator is way easier as it was before.
+Before, many manual steps have been involved, taking care of certain versions of tools to be OK with each other and configs around the OS.

+You can give the docker version of wahooMapsCreator a try: https://github.com/vti/wahooMapsCreator-docker, it is kind of a A standalone package without having to install stuff on OS level.

 ## Generated maps
 ### Where on my Wahoo device do I have to copy the maps?